systemcarl/weblog/articles/devlogs/blank/sveltekit.md

 After the initial setup,
     my first priority was establishing good observability — the ability to monitor the application and track errors from the outside.
-Debugging can often be challenging at the begging of a project as the code
+Debugging can often be challenging at the beginning of a project while the code
     settles into the framework and runtime;
 often times new dependencies and configurations can introduce unexpected issues
     that are hard to trace.